-Those who wish to audit a course must be accepted by the Office of Undergraduate Admissions and approved by the school, department, or program offering the course.
+Those who wish to audit a course must be accepted by the Office of Undergraduate Admissions (by completing the Transient application on the ApplyTexas website), and approved by the school, department, or program offering the course.
 Audit status must be declared at registration.
 Participation in class discussion and examinations are optional with the instructor.
 Auditors receive no course credit but are expected to attend class regularly.
 With departmental/school approval, a student who has audited a course may later take the course for credit.

 Citizens 65 or older may audit courses without payment of a fee if space is available.
 Registration is permitted just prior to the start of the semester, with reduction made by the tuition adjustment clerk, Student Business Services (JCK Administration Building), before registering.